SangNguyen2810/shopping-cart/README.md

 - **Shopping Cart**: Add, remove, and update product quantities in real-time
 - **Discount System**: Apply voucher codes with server-side validation
   - Special `HAPPYHOURS` promotion with 18% discount (10 unique codes in Redis)
-  - `BUYGETONE` discount that gives the lowest priced item for free
   - Visual feedback for successful/failed code application
 - **Order Processing**: Secure checkout with order confirmation
 - **Responsive Design**: Optimized for mobile, tablet, and desktop